 Tracy has lived in the village since 2004.
 She was born in Cirencester and has attended local schools in between periods living in South Africa and New Zealand.
 She attended Ampney Crucis School for a short period in 1976 whilst living with her grandmother in the village.
 She returned to the UK permanently in 1999 and has a son (Luke) who grew up in the village and is currently studying at Sussex University.
 Tracy is currently Assistant Head of School at a special school.

-Each parish councillor is required to complete a Register of Members Interests, these can be found on the Cotswold District Council website by clicking here.
+Each parish councillor is required to complete a Register of Members Interests, these can be found on the Cotswold District Council website.